arvindag/Misc-Docs/databasesTips.md

 #### Cassandra
 When data is written to Cassandra, it is first written to a commit log, which ensures full data durability and safety.
 Data is also written to an in-memory structure called a memtable, which is eventually flushed to a disk structure called an sstable (sorted strings table).

+#### Kafka Vs RabbitMQ
+**RabbitMQ** is broker-centric, focused around delivery guarantees between producers and consumers.
+**Kafka** is producer-centric. preserving ordered delivery within a partition.
+If Kafka queue is full, then it will drop messages and hence consumers might get get the message even once.
+Kafka has better performance than RabbitMQ.

+With **Kafka** you can do both real-time and batch processing.
+Ingest tons of data, route via publish-subscribe (or queuing).
+The broker barely knows anything about the consumer.
+All that’s really stored is an “offset” value that specifies where in the log the consumer left off.
+Unlike many integration brokers that assume consumers are mostly online, Kafka can successfully persist a lot of data, and supports “replay” scenarios.
+The architecture is fairly unique; topics are arranged in partitions (for parallelism), and partitions are replicated across nodes (for high availability).

+**RabbitMQ** is a messaging engine that follows the AMQP 0.9.1 definition of a broker.
+It follows a standard store-and-forward pattern where you have the option to store the data in RAM, on disk, or both.
+It supports a variety of message routing paradigms.
+RabbitMQ can be deployed in a clustered fashion for performance, and mirrored fashion for high availability.
+Consumers listen directly on queues, but publishers only know about “exchanges.”
+These exchanges are linked to queues via bindings, which specify the routing paradigm (among other things).